 Do you know how well your business internet connectivity performs?
 Many businesses, large and small, have connectivity that is good enough.
 And that may seem fine on most days.

-But in reality, when your business gets many phone calls or orders, for example, or when employees are participating in an important but bandwidth-heavy training program, “good enough” might fail.
+But in reality, when your business gets many phone calls or orders, for example, or when employees are participating in an important but bandwidth-heavy training program, “good enough” internet connection might fail.
 And you might be scrambling to solve connectivity issues.